For a full pdf copy of this service plan please email una.kane@rother.gov.uk.

 Rother DC is represented on the Sussex Food Liaison Group by the Environmental Health Manager.
 This liaison work ensures that our enforcement activities are consistent with those of our neighbours.

-In 2022-3 the food and safety team participated in two consistency exercises; these are blind tests designed to ensure that individual officers are consistent with scoring.
-May 2022 – a local scenario and in November 2022 – a national exercise set by the FSA.
+In 2023-4 the food and safety team participated in two consistency exercises; these are blind tests designed to ensure that individual officers are consistent with other local authorities.
 The team score was generally consistent both locally and nationally.

 Rother is represented on the CIEH Sussex Branch of the Food Study Group, and UKHSA meetings on infection control.